thanhtantran/orangepi4A/kernels/README.md

 > https://github.com/defencedog/orangepi3b_v2.1/blob/main/SAMBA_NAS_Videos.md

-These kernerls can be used with official `jammy` image v1.0.4
+These kernels can be used with official `jammy` image v1.0.4

 ## Update #1
 Packages have been updated to resolve bluetooth connectivity issue with mouse / keyboards because of the absence of `UHID` module.
 Details here https://github.com/defencedog/orangepi4A/blob/main/Bluetooth%20Mouse%20Not%20Working%20Solved.md